National Archives and Records

 Destroy after OPM audit or 2 years after the personnel action is completed, whichever is sooner.
 (N1-GRS-79-2 item 1)

+a.
 Delegated agreements and related records created under the authority of 5 U.S.C.
 1104 between the OPM and agencies, allowing for the examination and certification of applicants for employment.

 Destroy 3 years after termination of agreement.
 (N1-GRS-86-1 item 34)